cakephp/docs/en/appendices/3-0-migration-guide.rst

 Named Parameters
 -----------------

-Named parameters are removed in 3.0.
+Named parameters were removed in 3.0.
 Named parameters were added in 1.2.0 as a 'pretty' version of query string parameters.
 While the visual benefit is arguable, the problems named parameters created are not.

-Named parameters required special handling in CakePHP as well as any PHP or javascript library that needed to interact with them, as named parameters are not implemented or understood by any library *except* CakePHP.
+Named parameters required special handling in CakePHP as well as any PHP or JavaScript library that needed to interact with them, as named parameters are not implemented or understood by any library *except* CakePHP.
 The additional complexity and code required to support named parameters did not justify their existance, and they have been removed.
 In their place you should use standard query string parameters or passed arguments.
 By default ``Router`` will treat any additional parameters to ``Router::url()`` as querystring arguments.

-Since many applications will still need to parse incoming URL's containing named parameters.  :php:meth:`Cake\\Routing\\Router::parseNamedParams()` has been added to allow backwards compatiblity with existing URL's.
+Since many applications will still need to parse incoming URLs containing named parameters.  :php:meth:`Cake\\Routing\\Router::parseNamedParams()` has been added to allow backwards compatiblity with existing URLs.

 RequestActionTrait